In order to get the perfect diamond and to ensure you are buying the right diamond for your loved one, there are several factors to consider.

 The cost of a mined diamond and its value are two wildly different things.
 The cost is what you pay for it, and the value is often only a small percentage of the original cost, which you would discover if you attempted to sell a mined diamond ring back to a jeweller.
 You simply would not be able to recoup the cost because diamonds are sold at an over inflated retail cost but bought back at a fraction of the wholesale cost, if you can sell it at all.

-With most lab-grown diamonds, if they are certified by the GIA (Gemological Institute of America) or the IGI (International Gemological Institute), then the pricing is set according to the mined diamond pricing table, minus 20-40%.
+The result is that consumers are forced to pay a disproportionate amount of money for something that is priced based on an archaic, dishonest pricing strategy.
+The pricing is set according to the mined diamond pricing table, minus 30-40%.
 The reason why they are cheaper than mined diamonds is not because they are inferior in any way, but because they are being marketed as such which maintains the smoke and mirrors illusion that mined diamonds are “worth” more.
+But you will still pay too much for a laboratory grown diamond.

 Your diamonds cost so much less than mined diamonds, and even most lab-grown diamonds.
 Why is that?